okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ## Validate the token and DPoP header

 The resource server must perform validation on the access token to complete the flow and grant access.
-When the client sends a request for access with the access token, validation should verify that the `cnf` claim is present, and then compare the `jkt` in the access token with the public key in the JWT value of the `DPoP` header.
+When the client sends an access request with the access token, validation should verify that the `cnf` claim is present.
+Then validation should compare the `jkt` in the access token with the public key in the JWT value of the `DPoP` header.

 The following is a high-level overview of the validation steps that the resource server must perform.